daaangdennis/ShareTea-POS/README.md

 ![Reference JAR Files](docs/referenceLibraries.PNG)

-Go into the `lib` folder and choose either the `javafx-sdk-21-macos` folder or `javafx-sdk-21-windows` folder depending on your oprating system.
-Then navigate into `lib` of the folder that you selected, select all of the JAR files and click `Select Jar Files`.
+Go into the `lib` folder and choose either the `javafx-sdk-21-macos` or `javafx-sdk-21-windows` depending on your oprating system.
+Then navigate into the `lib` folder of the folder that you selected, select all of the JAR files, and click `Select Jar Libraries`.

 ![Adding JAR Files](docs/addingLibraries.PNG)